-Accelerometer: This is a sensor that figures out the acceleration in a specific direction and is also responsible for maintaining the orientation of a drone.
+Accelerometer: First on the drone glossary is Accelerometer.
+This is a sensor that figures out the acceleration in a specific direction and is also responsible for maintaining the orientation of a drone.
 These devices play a significant role in stabilizing a drone.

 AGL: Altitude above Ground Level

 Altitude Holder: Once a pilot throttles the drone to a certain elevation and lets go of the throttle, the drone maintains that elevation while hovering over the particular location.
 This allows the pilot to focus on capturing the aerial videos and images rather than worry about controlling the drone.
 An integrated barometer is required for this functionality to work.